-- How do we make decisions under risk?
-Protection Motivational Theory (PMT) - How does the spatial environment impact agent behavior Visual Pollution which type of visuall pollution impact people to change
+- 1. How do we make decisions under risk ?
+Protection Motivational Theory (PMT) - 2.
+How does the spatial environment impact agent behavior Visual Pollution

-Implemented in an existing cholera model for Kumasi Ghana → what type of water will agents use given there is cholera?
+Implemented in an existing cholera model for Kumasi Ghana \rightarrow what type of water will agents use given there is cholera?